akarpenkoua/HA_IR_climate_control/README.md

   - First card - Picture with sensors data
   - Second - mini-graph.
 Humidity is a key metric to monitor as it's really important to stay helthy at home.
   - Third+ card - some card to mamage the climate.
+  - Swipe jumps back to the enitial view in 10 seconds

 AC IR management package:
 - Main data is collected from virtual climate device to mega-sensor.